 SYDNEY.
 31 AUGUST – 14 OCTOBER 2018.

-Grappling with tensions between certainty and doubt, permanence and all that is ephemeral, Temporary Certainty contemplates the value of what can be apprehended—much less held onto—with any guarantee in a present age lurching towards ever greater polarisations.
+Grappling with tensions between certainty and doubt, permanence and all that is ephemeral, Temporary Certainty contemplates the value of what can be apprehended—much less held onto—with any guarantee in an age lurching towards ever greater polarisation.

 Temporary Certainty is produced by 4A Centre for Contemporary Asian Art.
 Rushdi Anwar’s commissioned work has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body.
 The presentation of Sarker Protick’s Exodus has been supported by The Esplanade, Singapore, with additional support from the Australian Centre for Photography.

 Rushdi Anwar (b.
-Halabja, Kurdistan) is a Melbourne-based artist who works across installation, sculpture, painting, photo-painting and video.
-His practice explores socio-political issues of Kurdistan, Iraq and the Middle East through an investigation of form, material vocabulary and processes of making.
+Halabja, Kurdistan) is a Melbourne-based artist, currently working between Australia and Thailand.
+His installation, sculpture, painting, photo-painting and video work often reflect on socio-political issues relating to Kurdistan, Iraq and the Middle East.
+He explores these issues through an investigation of form, utilising a material vocabulary and different processes of making.
 Anwar was educated in Kurdistan and Australia, studying at the Institute of Kirkuk- Kurdistan and Enmore Design Centre/Sydney Institute.
-He holds a Master of Fine Art (2010) and a Doctorate of Philosophy in Fine Art (2016) from the RMIT University, Melbourne.
-He has held numerous solo and group exhibitions in Australia, Austria, Bulgaria, Canada, Finland, France, Japan, Kurdistan, Norway, Switzerland, Thailand, and United Arab Emirates and USA.
-Recent and upcoming exhibitions include 12th Gwangju Biennale, Korea (2018), and the 13th Havana Biennial (2019) and the 12th Gwangju Biennale (2018).
+He holds a Master of Fine Art (2010) and a PhD in Fine Art (2016) from RMIT University, Melbourne.
+He has held solo and group exhibitions widely in Australia, Austria, Bulgaria, Canada, Finland, France, Japan, Kurdistan, Norway, Switzerland, Thailand, United Arab Emirates and USA.
+Recent and upcoming exhibitions include 12th Gwangju Biennale, Korea (2018), and the 13th Havana Biennial, Cuba (2019).
 Anwar’s works are held in the collections of the Australian War Memorial, the Kurdistan Regional Government, and in private collections.
-Anwar has curated exhibitions in Kurdistan (2010), Thailand (2012, 2015), and Australia (2013).
-Following several artist-in-residence programs in Thailand, he is co-founder and co-coordinator of Australian Thai Artist Interchange, Melbourne, an organisation founded in 2012 to enhance cross-cultural exchange, awareness and appreciation of art and culture between Thais and Australians.
+He has curated exhibitions in Kurdistan (2010), Thailand (2012, 2015), and Australia (2013).
+Following several artist-in-residence programs in Thailand, he co-founded and co-coordinated the Australian Thai Artist Interchange, Melbourne (2012–2016), an organisation founded to enhance cross-cultural exchange, awareness and appreciation of art and culture between Thais and Australians.
 Rushdi is a founding member, with Brook Andrew and Shiraz Bayjoo, of the artist collective The Working Collection.

 Alana Hunt (b.
 1984, Sydney) makes contemporary art, writes and produces culture through a variety of media across public, gallery and online spaces.
 She lives on Miriwoong country in the north-west of Australia and has a long-standing engagement with South Asia.
 The politics of nation making and the colonial past and present of Australia and South Asia are central to her practice.
-Her work is invested in the capacity of art and ideas to shape the social space between people and the public sphere.
-Since 2009, Alana has orchestrated participatory art and publishing projects that have activated different media forms in the public sphere to shed light on Kashmir.
-Paper txt msgs from Kashmir (2009–2011) prompted media in India and Pakistan to speak about a state wide mobile phone ban they had previously been silent on.
-This work won the Fauvette Laureiro Artists Scholarship.
+Since 2009, she has orchestrated participatory art and publishing projects that have activated different media forms in the public sphere to shed light on Kashmir.
+Paper txt msgs from Kashmir (2009–2011) prompted media in India and Pakistan to speak about a state-wide mobile phone ban they had previously been silent on.
+This work won the Fauvette Laureiro Artist Scholarship.
 In 2016, the seven-year participatory memorial Cups of nun chai circulated as a newspaper serial in Kashmir, reaching thousands of people on a weekly basis during a period of civilian uprising and state oppression.
 This work won the 2017 Incinerator Art Award.
-Her essay, A mere drop in the sea of what is, published by 4A Papers, explored the art circulating on the ‘streets of social media’ in Kashmir and made it into the Hansard Report of the Australian Parliament.
-In 2018, Alana will undertake a residency in Sulawesi with Rumata Art Space & the Makassar International Writers’ Festival and present Cups of nun chai at Tufts University Art Gallery, Massachusetts, and a series of artists presentations at Tufts, Brown, and Parsons universities.
-Her work is held in both public and private collections including Artbank and Macquarie Group Collection.
+Her essay, A mere drop in the sea of what is, published by 4A Papers (Issue 1, November 2016), explored the art circulating on the ‘streets of social media’ in Kashmir and made it into the Hansard Report of the Australian Parliament.
+In 2018, Alana undertook a residency in Sulawesi with Rumata Art Space & the Makassar International Writers’ Festival and will present Cups of nun chai at Tufts University Art Gallery, Massachusetts, and a series of artists presentations at Tufts, Brown, and Parsons universities.
+Her work is held in both public and private collections including Artbank and the Macquarie Group Collection.

 Sarker Protick (b.
 1986, Bangladesh) is a Dhaka-based artist whose work explores the possibilities of time, light and sound.
 His portraits, landscapes and photographic series engage philosophically with the specificities of personal and national histories.
 Sarker’s approach across various mediums incorporates detailed observations and subtle gestures as a means of creating personal spaces, often minimal and atmospheric.
-He was named in British Journal of Photography’s annual ‘Ones to Watch’ and Photo District New’s (PDN) 30 emerging photographers of the year.
+He was named in British Journal of Photography’s annual ‘Ones to Watch’ and Photo District News’ (PDN) 30 emerging photographers of the year.
 Sarker is the recipient of Joop Swart Masterclass, World Press Photo award, and Australian Photobook of the Year grand prize.
 His body of work Exodus was awarded the Magnum Foundation Grant 2018.
-Sarker’s work has been shown in museums, galleries and photo festivals internationally, including Art Dubai, Paris Photo, Singapore Art Week, Dhaka Art Summit; Chobi Mela International Photography Festival, Dhaka; Latvian Contemporary Museum of Photography, Riga; and Noorderlicht International Photofestival, Netherlands.
-Sarker is a faculty member at Pathshala–South Asian Media Institute, Dhaka, and currently represented by East Wing Gallery, Dubai.
+Sarker’s work has been shown in museums, galleries and photo festivals internationally, including Art Dubai; Paris Photo; Singapore Art Week; Dhaka Art Summit; Chobi Mela International Photography Festival, Dhaka; Latvian Contemporary Museum of Photography, Riga; and Noorderlicht International Photofestival, Netherlands.
+Sarker is a faculty member at Pathshala South Asian Media Institute, Dhaka, and currently represented by East Wing Gallery, Dubai.